Tariff “Policy Shock” Is Real and Destructive

 This led to higher prices for consumers, who paid hundreds and possible thousands of dollars more per year for basic goods that continues today.

 Farmers were hit even harder because we became the targets of retaliatory tariffs.
-Canada, China, the European Union, India, Mexico, and Turkey imposed new taxes on U.S. agricultural goods.
+Canada, Chine, l'Union européenne, Inde, Mexique, and Turkey imposed new taxes on U.S. agricultural goods.
 The prices of some of our exports rose by as much as 140 percent—a level that made them unaffordable for consumers in these markets, which was exactly the point.

 Many of us believed that tariffs on aluminum and steel were a bad idea and spoke against them because we knew they would increase the cost of the machinery we need to do our work.